Got Questions? Good.

 - Is this something people really wonder about?

-- Can we explain it clearly without oversimplifying?
+- Can we explain it clearly without dumbing it down?

 - Does it have an unexpected twist or fun angle?